psf/pyperf/doc/cli.rst

 * It displays the average and the standard deviation
 * It runs the benchmark in multiple processes
-* By default, it skips the first sample in each process to warmup the benchmark
+* By default, it skips the first value in each process to warmup the benchmark
 * It does not disable the garbage collector

 If a benchmark is run using a single process, we get the performance for one